loukjsmalbil/DAPT2021Preproject2/preproject2.md

 ## Overview

 The goal of this miniproject is to find and acquire data.
-Ideally, you should be able to use this data for the next (data visualisation) project.
+Ideally, you should be able to use these data for the next (data visualisation) project.

 ---